caitlynbakery/flash-chat-flutter/README.md

 ---

 # Streams
 Streams are similar to lists that hold data and set up listeners to recieve events.
+The developer 'subscribes' to a stream and is notified every time the database is updated.

 ```dart
 await for(var snapshot in _firestore.collection('messages').snapshots()){